redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 Each plugin iframe has basic styles of RedisInsight application, including fonts and color schemes.

-It is recommended to use the React & [Elastic UI library](https://elastic.github.io/eui/#/) for consistency with plugin visualisations and the entire application.
+It is recommended to use the React & [Elastic UI library](https://elastic.github.io/eui/#/) for consistency with plugin visualizations and the entire application.

 Find the example of the plugin here.